GangLi-SHT/victory/README.md

 (2) Single-band Hubbard model on ladder, square, and triangluar lattices.

-(3) Efficient use of memory, currently a 4 x 4 square lattice study is feasible.
+(3) Efficient use of memory, currently a 8 x 8 square lattice study is possible.

 (4) Both single- and two-particle quantities can be equally obtained.